functional-art/functional-art.github.com/2020/performances.md

 **Ron Herrema**  ( http://ronherrema.net/ ).

+"I once asked Pauline Oliveros if it was possible to make a mistake when improvising.
+She answered that the only mistake would be to not listen.
+For me live coding begins and ends with listening - initially to what is happening in my 'inner ear', and subsequently both internally and externally.
+I work with the affordances and constraints of TidalCycles to see what kind of journey this process will lead to, searching for a place of balance, and engaging in what Tim Ingold calls 'the textility of making'."

 Ron Herrema is a composer, developer & digital artist.
 Senior Lecturer in Creative Computing, Bath Spa University.